PragmaticCoding/PragmaticCoding.github.io/_posts/2025-06-12-extractors.md

 {% include notice_kotlin %}

-First off, we'll look at the code without an extractor, and see what it does...
+To start, we'll look at the code without an extractor, and see what it does...

 ``` kotlin
 private val obList: ObservableList<ExampleData> = FXCollections.observableArrayList()